ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-overlays-single-site.md

 # Architecture pattern for single site NSX topologies
 {: #arch-pattern-overlays-single-site}

-{{site.data.keyword.vcf-auto}} instances offer a standard VMware NSX™ topology with a single NSX edge cluster, which includes Tier-0 (T0) and Tier-1 (T1) Gateways.
+{{site.data.keyword.vcf-auto}} instances offer a standard VMware NSX® topology with a single NSX edge cluster, which includes Tier-0 (T0) and Tier-1 (T1) Gateways.
 You have several options to build and customize the overlay topology.
 You can provision new NSX edge clusters and deploy new Tier-0 (T0) and Tier-1 (T1) Gateways.

 This pattern provides a few examples on how these topologies can be customized for your needs.